FRAME stands for Facial Remote Activity Monitoring Eyewear.

 How can I get involved?

+We are not currently recruiting for this project.
 The easiest way to be kept updated about FRAME and other research projects is to join our community.
 It is free to join, remember to select the E-newsletters and Research options when you complete the form.

 Last reviewed: 29-05-2017 || Next review due: 29-05-2019